Updated November 26, 2024.

 Committee for Teaching Awards (responsible for the Outstanding Teaching, Outstanding Online Teaching, and Outstanding Part-Time Teaching awards)

-2. Executive Director for Faculty Development, Recognition, and the Center for Excellence in Teaching (CETL) - convener
+- Executive Director for Faculty Development, Recognition, and the Center for Excellence in Teaching and Learning (CETL) - convener

-Committee for the Outstanding Research and Creative Award
+Committee for the Outstanding Scholarship and Creative Activity Award

-2. One representative from the Office of Diversity and Inclusion
+- One representative from the Office of Organizational Effectiveness, Leadership Development, and Inclusive Excellence

 Term: 2 years

-General Education Council (GEC) - assigned to the Faculty Senate and advisory to the Assistant Vice President for Curriculum and Innovation
+General Education Council (GEC) - assigned to the Faculty Senate and advisory to the Associate Vice Provost for Curriculum and Academic Innovation

 Purpose: The GEC is a faculty-driven, student-focused council.
 The primary goals of the GEC are to (1) develop and maintain a unified, integrated, and effective general education program; (2) ensure alignment with BoR policies, as well as KSU policies and mission; (3) identify and align the learning outcomes of core curriculum courses; (4) determine whether courses fit into the core curriculum; (5) communicate with administration, faculty, and staff regarding core curriculum and general education; and (6) serve as a resource to the KSU community.